A Very Brief Summary of Copyright Law

 - If registration is made within three months after publication of the work or prior to an infringement of the work, statutory damages and attorneys’ fees may be available to the copyright owner in court actions.
 Otherwise, only an award of actual damages and profits is available to the copyright owner under federal copyright law.

 Although federal copyright law commonly provides basis for infringement claims, misuse of a copyright may, under the right circumstances, also give rise to causes of action under other statutes or the common law.
-For example, misuse of proprietary information may constitute of breach of contract or give rise to an unjust enrichment claim.
+For example, misuse of proprietary information may constitute a breach of contract or give rise to an unjust enrichment claim.

 The U.S. government charges a filing fee for copyright registration, which varies based on whether the registration is filed electronically or on paper.
 The USPTO fees are generally modest—less than $100.
 The USPTO fees do not include legal fees.